Russian conquest of the Caucasus: Early history

-Russians first appeared in the Caucasus region in the 9th century when some Rus’ went down the Volga to trade around the shores of the Caspian Sea.
-This evolved into two great raids in 913 and 943.
-The last raid seems to have been in 1041.
-See Caspian expeditions of the Rus'.
-Also at this time the Rus’ held Tmutarakan on the Taman Peninsula.
+The Rus'

+The Rus' first appeared in the Caucasus region in the 9th century, initially as traders along the Volga trade route.
+From the late 9th century until c.
+1041 several raids were carried out around the Caspian Sea by the Rus'.
+During the 943 expedition, the Rus' rowed up the Kura deep into the Caucasus, defeated the forces of Marzuban bin Muhammad, and captured Bardha'a, the capital of Arran.

+Before the 19th century

 From the mid-16th century, there was an isolated group of Cossacks on the Terek River and by around 1550 Cossacks were established on the Don River.
 Astrakhan was conquered in 1556, giving Russia a base at the north end of the Caspian Sea.
 They soon made an alliance with Kabardia and built a fort at the mouth of the Sunzha River.
 After about 1580 Russia disengaged from the Caucasus region for about 200 years, holding Astrakhan and slowly pushing settlement south toward the Black Sea.

-During the so-called Russo-Persian War (1651–1653), Persian subjects fought Cossacks on the Sunzha River.
-In 1688, Stenka Razin raided the Caspian coast.
-During the Russo-Persian War (1722–1723), Peter the Great conquered the west and south shore of the Caspian, but the land was soon returned when Persia grew stronger.
+During the Russo-Persian War of 1651-1653, several engagements saw Persian and Persia-allied troops fighting against Russian troops and warriors backed by or allied to the Russian Empire, including Cossacks.
+During the Russo-Persian War (1722–1723), Peter the Great conquered the west and south shore of the Caspian, but the land was later returned via the treaties of Resht and Ganja with the aim of cementing a Persian-Russian alliance against the Ottoman Empire.
 In 1775, after a Russian explorer had died in captivity, Catherine the Great sent a punitive expedition which briefly captured Derbent.
-During the Persian expedition of 1796, Russia again conquered the west coast of the Caspian, but the expedition was withdrawn when Catherine died.
+During the Persian expedition of 1796, Russia again conquered the west coast of the Caspian, but the expedition was withdrawn after Catherine's death in November 1796 by her son and successor Paul I.

 Underlying all of this was the slow and steady expansion of the Russian population southward from its original heartland in Muscovy.
 By around 1800, Russia was in a position to push soldiers and colonists into the Caucasus region.